rocketsofawesome/mirage/README.md

 is run, the latest changes will also be applied to the `npm module`!

-There is a `prepublish` script that is run automatically that runs the rollup script which transpiles the ECMA Script 6 code into commonJS and bundles all the code up into a nice `bundle.js` file.
+There is a `prepublish` script that is run automatically that runs the webpack script which transpiles the ECMA Script 6 code into commonJS and bundles all the code up into a nice `build/index.js` file.
+There are also several other scripts that are run including the test suite and the building/publishing of the styleguide to the `gh-pages` branch.

 The _Rockets of Awesome Pattern Library_ (RoA PL) is an organized set of interactive, reusable components that can be used to build out more complicated modules, pages, and templates.
 Pattern libraries often include example elements, sample code, variations, use cases, and considerations.
 ***